-Steven, a first-generation Chinese New Zealander, is a artist and independent filmmaker.
-His contemplative short film work explores themes of love, loss and grief.
+Steven Chow, a first-generation Chinese New Zealander, is a artist and independent filmmaker.
+His contemplative short film work explores themes of love, and grief through memories and dreams.
 In 2010, his one-shot film Tide premiered at the New Zealand International Film Festival and was included in the New Zealand retrospective at the prestigious Clermont Ferrand International Film Festival.
 In 2017, his short film For The Light was invited to screen before Marjorie Prime at the New Zealand International Film Festival.

-Documentary credits include Inside NZ: 24hrs: Police, Nigel Latta's The Politically Incorrect Guide to Grownups, After the Quake: Nigel Latta's Guide to Helping Children Cope with Trauma for Razor Films; factual work from Under The Grill, The Block, Police Ten-7, Border Patrol to children's programming with NHNZ's ZooMoo Network.
+Documentary credits include Inside NZ: 24hrs: Police, Nigel Latta's The Politically Incorrect Guide to Grownups, After the Quake: Nigel Latta's Guide to Helping Children Cope with Trauma for Razor Films; Neighbourhood, Gogglebox NZ for Satellite Media and factual work with Under The Grill, The Block, Police Ten-7, Border Patrol to children's programming with NHNZ's ZooMoo Network.